Avoiding the madness.

 It’s been said before just how phenomenal the food scene is in New Orleans.
-The food and attractions make The Big Easy a wonderful vacation, but this Labor Day is sure to see tourists filling the streets from Bourbon Street and beyond.
+The cuisine and attractions make The Big Easy a wonderful vacation destination, but this Labor Day is sure to see tourists filling the streets from Bourbon Street and beyond.

-With a wonderfully diverse culture, culinary tastes from around the world merge together beautifully to create unique, and delicious, tastes within the city.
-Earlier this year, renowned chef David Change described H-town as his “favorite food city in America.”
-Even the great Beyonce’s favorite restaurant resides in Houston.
+With a wonderfully diverse culture, culinary tastes from around the world merge together beautifully to create unique, and delicious, eats throughout the city.
+Renowned chefs and famous artists have described H-town as one of their favorite food cities in all of America.